 Contact the right person

 Nick found her job on a platform called Glints, but it was by cold emailing the CEO of the company on LinkedIn that she got her job.
-The point here is, if you really want a specific opportunity, apply and take a moment to research if there’s any other way you can contact and pitch yourself to them.
-Going that extra mile can land you great opportunities!
+The point here is, if you really want a specific opportunity, apply and take a moment to check if there’s any other way you can contact the company and pitch yourself.

 Update and Optimize your Resume